YEAR: 2009 LOCATION: HONOLULU, HI

-This exciting project was a collaborative effort between the firm of Urban Works and GLAI.
-Their principal, Lorrin Matsunaga and I saw this as a great opportunity to join creative forces and design a wonderful learning environment for Hanahau’oli School.
-This project was the final phase of the campus master plan which included the Po’e Kanahele classroom (4 and 5 graders), the new Administration Offices, a Peer Development Center (PDC) and Entry/Gallery space.
+This project was a collaborative effort between Urban Works and GLAI for the final phase of Hanahau`oli School’s campus master plan which included the Po’e Kanahele classroom (4 and 5 graders), new Administration Offices, a Peer Development Center (PDC) and an Entry/Gallery space.

 ©2010 Photos by Augie Salbosa